AdobeDocs/experience-platform.en/help/edge/personalization/hybrid-personalization-spa.md

 ## Sample application {#sample-app}

-The process described below uses a sample application which can serve as a starting point for you to experiment and learn more about this type of personalization.
+The process described below uses a sample [!DNL React] single-page application that can serve as a starting point for you to experiment and learn more about this type of personalization.

 You can download this sample and customize it for your own needs.
 For example, you can change environment variables so that the sample app pulls in offers from your own Experience Platform configuration.